ARP Odyssey: Odyssey Mk I (Model 2800)

 ARP Odysseys produced between 1972 and 1975, referred to as Mk I, were white-faced Odysseys that used a 2-pole voltage-controlled filter, which were similar to Oberheim SEM modules.
-Some late models used a black and gold color scheme and include CV/gate jacks like the later Mk II's.
+Some late models used a black and orange color scheme and include CV/gate jacks like the later Mk II.
 These earlier units contained a greater number of internal adjustments and were slightly more difficult to calibrate.

 Odyssey Mk II (Model 2810-2815)

-Odyssey Mk II's were produced between 1975 and 1978.
-They are largely similar to Mk I's; the main differences are the use of the black and gold color scheme and the inclusion of CV/gate in all models.
+Odyssey Mk IIs were produced between 1975 and 1978.
+They are largely similar to Mk Is; the main differences are the use of the black and gold color scheme and the inclusion of CV/gate in all models.
 These models also use a four-pole VCF, which were similar in design to Moog's four-pole filter.
 Subsequent models, however, use a different four-pole low-pass filter designed by ARP, the 4075 filter.
 A later filter with a similar design, the 4072, was used in the 2600, Omni, Axxe, Solus, and other ARP instruments.